alabs/decidim-module-calendar/README.md

 ### Features:
  - Display past and future events in from of calendar and agenda.
  - Display gantt graph of participatory processes
  - Download ICAL for import

 ## Instalation

-Edit the Gemfile an add this lines:
+Edit the Gemfile and add this lines:

 **NOTE: decidim-consultations is required**